sifive/block-pio-sifive/README.md

 ## Scala integration
 In order to integrate our IP block into the Craft framework we need create a Scala wrapper for our block that is parametrizeable and can be automatically attached to an SoC.
-This section describes how to generate boiler-plate Scala code from a DUH document and what modifications need to be made in order to fully integrate the PIO block.
+This is done by defining functions that instantiate and connect Diplomatic nodes to the SoC.
+This section describes how to generate boilerplate Scala code from a DUH document and what modifications need to be made in order to fully integrate the PIO block.

 ### Generating Scala code with DUH
-The best way to onboard a verilog IP block is to use `duh-export-scala` to generate an extensible Scala wrapper.
+The best way to onboard a Verilog IP block is to use `duh-export-scala` to generate an extensible Scala wrapper.
 We follow the convention of putting Scala code in the `craft/${design}/src` directory.
-Run the following commands to generate the scala wrapper files.
+Run the following commands to generate the Scala wrapper files.
 ```bash
 duh-export-scala pio.json5 -o craft/pio/src
 duh-export-scala loopback.json5 -o craft/loopback/src